-REL-101 Religions in the United States
+RES-101 Religions in the United States

-This course is an exploration of the changing religious landscape of the United States, looking at the history and dynamic interaction of the various religious traditions that compose the contemporary American religious scene.
+(Fall and Spring, Course Offered Every Year) This course is an exploration of the changing religious landscape of the United States, looking at the history and dynamic interaction of the various religious traditions that compose the contemporary American religious scene.
 We will explore global religious traditions as expressed in the American context, as well as some culturally specific traditions.
-Throughout we will maintain a dual focus on how the various religious traditions are changing in the American environment and how America is changing in this new multi-religious context.
+Throughout we will maintain a dual focus on how the various

-REL-102 World Religions
+RES-102 World Religions